HendrikPfeifer/mlops_docu/_build/html/_sources/intro.md

-Welcome to your Jupyter Book
+Welcome to my MLOps documentation
 ============================

-This is a small sample book to give you a feel for how book content is structured.
+This is a book to give you an overview about my progess of the MLOps-project concerning the "Used car prices"-Dataset.

-Check out the content pages bundled with this sample book to get started.
+Check out the full domumentation on the content pages.